radcli14/NYTGames-SwiftUI-Clone/README.md

 # NYTGames-SwiftUI-Clone
-Cloning the NYT Games UI using SwiftUI
+Imitating the NYT Games UI using SwiftUI

 ## Cloning